 - Fully functional toolbox that fits in the palm of your hand

 The Gerber MP600 is a good option if you prefer Gerber multitools.
 I’m not a fan of the looser design of their tools but many people love the external locks.

+If you absolutely have to, you can also use a this sewing kit to close a wound.
 I prefer to use steri-strips for wound closure and I don’t recommend just going to town sewing a wound closed unless you know what you’re doing.
-You can get a quick down and dirty lesson on sewing a wound closed here.

 Adding a small fishing kit and a collapsible fishing pole to your bag is a great idea if you’re near natural bodies of water.
 Fishing like this has the added benefit of not using a lot of energy which makes it a very efficient way to hunt for calories while expending very few calories in return.

 You can also just add some fishing line, hooks, and weights to make a small fishing kit that weighs almost nothing.